 The functional currencies of the Company's wholly owned subsidiaries in Switzerland, Germany, Australia, the United Kingdom, France and Hong Kong are the Swiss franc.
 The functional currency of the Company's subsidiaries in Italy and Japan is the Euro and Yen, respectively.
 Accordingly, asset and liability accounts of Switzerland, France, Germany, Australia, the United Kingdom, Italy, Hong Kong and Japan operations are translated into U.S. dollars using the current exchange rate in effect at the balance sheet date and equity accounts are translated into U.S. dollars using historical rates.
 The revenues and expenses are translated using the average exchange rates in effect during the period, and gains and losses from foreign currency translation adjustments are included as a component of accumulated other comprehensive income in the condensed consolidated balance sheet.
-Foreign currency translation adjustments are recorded in other comprehensive income (loss) in the condensed consolidated statements of operations and comprehensive loss and was \$0.1 million and less than \$(0.1) million during the three months ended March 31, 2023 and 2022, respectively.
+Foreign currency translation adjustments are recorded in other comprehensive income (loss) in the condensed consolidated statements of operations and comprehensive loss and was \$0.4 million and less than \$(0.1) million during the three months ended September 30, 2024 and September 30, 2023, respectively, and \$(0.1) million and \$0.2 million during the nine months ended September 30, 2023, respectively.

-Foreign currency transaction gains and losses are included in other income (expense), net in the condensed consolidated statements of operations and comprehensive loss and was less than \$0.1 million and less than \$(0.1) million during the three months ended March 31, 2023 and 2022, respectively.
+Foreign currency transaction gains and losses are included in other (expense) income, net in the condensed consolidated statements of operations and comprehensive loss and was (0.2) million and (0.3) million during the three months ended September 30, 2024 and September 30, 2023, respectively, and 0.1 million and (0.4) million during the nine months ended September 30, 2024 and September 30, 2023, respectively.